Rjmoodie/yardpass-upgrade/Ideation/beta-testing-page.md

 ### 1. Hero Section

 **Headline:**
-"Welcome to YardPass Beta 🚀"
+"Welcome to Liventix Beta 🚀"

 **Subheadline:**
 "You're among the first to experience the future of event management.
 Thank you for helping us build something amazing."